sudarshan2401/tp/docs/UserGuide.md

 **Command Format:** `add /s STUDENT_NAME /c CLASS_INDEX`

 **Examples:**
-* `add /s John /c 1`: Adds a new student named "John" into the first class on the displayed class list.
+* `add /s John /c 1`: Adds a new student named "John" into the first class in the displayed class list.
-* `add /s Bob /c 2`: Adds a new student named "Bob" into the second class on the displayed class list.
+* `add /s Bob /c 2`: Adds a new student named "Bob" into the second class in the displayed class list.

 **Sample Usage:**